FStiffler/Datascience-Toolkits/Reports/report2.md

 1. Loading data
 2. Preparing data
-2. Building the model
-3. Training the model
+3. Building and training the model
 4. Evaluating the model
 5. Saving the model
 6. Loading the saved model again